 The attractive and innocent-looking crabgrass can rapidly become the voracious bogeyman that can quickly eat your entire lawn.
 It can become a big problem during the summer because, in hot and dry conditions it’s able to grow forcefully before dying in the fall.
 A single weed can give out thousands of seeds that will be ready to grow in the following summer.

 Actually, there are three types of people who want to get rid of Crabgrass:

-But we are writing this article for everyone else.
+We are writing this article for everyone.

 One of the common mistakes every homemaker make is to water their lawns frequently and lightly.
 You just need to do a deep watering of your grass every few days, this discourages crabgrass.
 Deep watering encourages the grass to put down roots deeper.

 Fertilizers actually encourage the growth of the grass, and the flush of new lawn grass will horde out crabgrass seedlings.

 If you choose a grass species according to your area’s climate, then it will easily set down roots and grow healthy.
 In return, it will provide less room for crabgrass to grow in your lawn.

 If possible, try to avoid this, because if you leave some open spots uncovered for long, then crabgrass will take root.
 You can fill these uncovered spots by overseeding in fall.